-Some of the software installed will just “work” if you try to run it when logging in.
-Most packages will require you loading a module first.
+While some of the software installed will just “work” if you try to run it when logging in, most packages will require you to load a module first.
 To do so:

 - Type this command to see the available modules to load

 - To load a specific module, type the following command (gaussian is used as an example, replace with the one you want)

 - If you get a message such as "ERROR: Module 'X' depends on one of the modules 'Y" you need to load module(s) Y first.

 - To see which modules you currently have loaded

 - To unload a module (to load a different version for example).

 module unload gaussian/g16

 If there is any software not currently on the cluster that you would like installed, e-mail email@example.com and inquire if that is possible.